Revisiting consistency for semi-supervised semantic segmentation: Results

-We apply the consistency loss to all training images (including the labeled ones).
+\textit{Common setup.} We include both unlabeled and labeled images in $\set D_\text{u}$, which we use for the consistency loss.
 We train on batches of $B_\text{l}$ labeled and $B_\text{u}$ unlabeled images.
 We perform $\left\lfloor \envert{\set D_\text{l}}/B_\text{l} \right\rfloor$ training steps per epoch.
-We always report generalization performance at the end of training.
-Our performance metrics correspond to means and variances over several runs of the experiment.
-We use the same perturbation model across all datasets and tasks (TPS displacements are proportional to image size), which is likely suboptimal \cite{cubuk19arxiv}.
-Unless stated otherwise, batch normalization statistics are updated only in forward passes with clean inputs.
-In Mean Teacher, the teacher uses a moving average of the student's estimated population statistics.
+We use the same perturbation model across all datasets and tasks (TPS displacements are proportional to image size), which is likely suboptimal \cite{cubuk20nips}.
+Batch normalization statistics are updated only in non-teacher model instances with clean inputs except for full-resolution Cityscapes, for which updating the statistics in the perturbed student performed better in our validation experiments (cf. Appendix~\ref{sec:appendix-additional-experiments}).
+The teacher always uses the estimated population statistics, and does not update them.
+In Mean Teacher, the teacher uses an exponential moving average of the student's estimated population statistics.